Getting Started

 supported.
 In order to specify the sort order, you may prefix the fields with a

-sort order, and with a -
++ character for ascending sort order, and with a - for descending sort

 order.
 Omitting the prefix character from a sort field will result in the